rjohn92/vpn-network/README.md

 # VPN Network Management System

+## Prerequisites
+Make sure you have docker install first.
+If you need to install docker go (here)[https://docs.docker.com/engine/install/].

 The VPN Network Management System is a Flask-based web application designed to create a graphical user interface (GUI) for managing VPN connections using OpenVPN configuration files.
 The primary goal of this project is to simplify the process of managing VPN connections and integrating them with existing Docker containers on your system.

 ## Features